-Have you ever wondered why it can feel so hard to take time for yourself?
-Even when you promise yourself a little bit of r&r there’s often something — another task, request or responsibility — that snatches that time away.
+Have you ever wondered why it feels so hard to take time for yourself?
+Even when you promise yourself a bit of TLC, there’s often something — another task, request or responsibility — that snatches your time away.

-So what’s their secret, these women who have the time to simply sit down and enjoy a cup of tea?
+Our modern lives — our work and responsibilities —don’t always leave us with much breathing space, yet some people always seem to have more time than others.
+What’s their secret, these women who have time to sit down and enjoy a cup of tea?
 The answer is less about the way they DO things, and more with how they THINK about things.

-In today’s exercise we’ll explore how your attitude towards time is holding you hostage to that never ending to-do list (and preventing you from feeling satisfied with what you’ve achieved at the end of the day).
+Today’s exercise will explore how your attitude towards time is preventing you from keeping it, and why you rarely feel satisfied with what you’ve achieved at the end of the day.

-This exercise is taken from my three part audio series: Take Back Your Time: Practical Lessons In Creating Time Freedom For A Healthy, Happy Life.
-Download the full series here (videos and worksheets included)
+This exercise comes from my three-part audio series: Take Back Your Time: Practical Lessons In Creating Time Freedom For A Healthy, Happy Life.
+Download the full series here.

 How often do you catch yourself saying or thinking the words: I should…

-“Should” is an expression of something that you think you have to do; an obligation or an expectation that you need to meet to view yourself as successful, generous, useful, important, etc…
+“Should” is an expression of something that you think you have to do.
+It’s a self-imposed expectation that you need to meet to view yourself as successful, generous, useful, important, etc.

 I should fold laundry while I’m sitting on the couch…